 Will Smith is set to portray runaway slave, Gordon, in an upcoming action-thriller movie titled, Emancipation.
 Gordon, who was nicknamed “Whipped Peter”, was photographed at a union camp upon escaping slavery in the south.
 Gordon’s photograph displaying his very conspicuous scourged back, stunned Americans in the north.

-Directed by Antoine Fuqua and written by Bill Collage, the true life story will focus on Gordon’s daring escape from his slave masters and his subsequent enlistment in the Union Army during the Civil War, all in a bid to reunite with his family, Deadline reports.
+Directed by Antoine Fuqua and written by William Collage, the true life story will focus on Gordon’s daring escape from his slave masters and his subsequent enlistment in the Union Army during the Civil War, all in a bid to reunite with his family, Deadline reports.

 Gordon escaped from a Louisiana plantation owned by John and Bridget Lyons in March 1863.
 His quest for freedom saw him crossing swamps barefoot for 10 days while being chased by bloodhounds and slave catchers.
 To outwit them, Gordon rubbed his body with onions he carried along to throw the dogs off his scent.
 He also had to fight off alligators and snakes during his audacious escape.